imotepe/springWebApp/demo/docs/api-examples.md

 }
 ```

-> Scoped users don’t need to pass `orgId`; the API sets it to their home organization automatically.
+> Scoped users don't need to pass `orgId`; the API sets it to their home organization automatically.
 Platform admins must provide it explicitly when creating customers for specific tenants.

 ## Resources